Can A Government Shutdown Affect My SSDI & SSI Benefits?

 ✓ Michael Armstrong Law Remains Open: Our team continues to serve clients throughout any government shutdown period and is available to help with your Social Security disability appeals process.

-The Short Answer: As of April 2026, those currently receiving SSDI and SSI benefit payments will experience little to no impact on their benefit disbursement, regardless of the government status.
-The current DHS funding lapse does not affect Social Security disability payments.
+The Short Answer: As of May 2026, those currently receiving SSDI and SSI benefit payments will experience little to no impact on their benefit disbursement, regardless of the government status.
+The recent DHS funding lapse did not affect Social Security disability payments.
 However, applications for new claims and appeals of denials may experience processing delays due to reduced SSA staffing, which may mean longer wait times for decisions.

 Did the DHS Funding Lapse Affect SSDI?